SHC-ASTRA/rover-Embedded-Lib/README.md

 **https://github.com/SHC-ASTRA/rover-Embedded-Lib**

  2. Add the include statement for your project.
-Ex: `#include "project/CITADEL.h"`
+E.g., `#include "project/CITADEL.h"`
  3. Make sure to grab the correct dependencies for `/platformio.ini` from the project headers.

 ### Starting a new PlatformIO project